Setjetting: What It Is and Why Film Fans Travel to Filming Locations

-I first heard the term “setjetting” from a friend who had just returned from New Zealand, giddy after walking through Hobbiton.
-Combining “set” and “jet,” it describes traveling specifically to visit filming locations from favorite movies and TV shows.
-What started as niche fan behavior has evolved into a genuine tourism category, and I’ve found myself doing it more than I’d like to admit.
+Combining “set” and “jet,” setjetting describes traveling specifically to visit filming locations from favorite movies and TV shows.
+What started as niche fan behavior has grown into a recognized tourism category, and I’ve found myself doing it more than I’d care to admit publicly.

 Origins and Evolution of Setjetting

-Setjetting isn’t entirely new.
-Fans have long sought out places featured in beloved films.
-Probably should have led with this, honestly, but what’s changed is the scale and ease with which this can now be done.
-In the past, finding such locations required considerable effort and often inside knowledge.
-With GPS, social media groups, and dedicated websites, finding these spots is now straightforward.
+Setjetting isn’t entirely new — fans have long sought out places featured in beloved films.
+Probably should have led with this, honestly, but what’s changed is the scale and ease with which it can now be done.
+In the past, finding these locations required considerable effort and often insider knowledge.
+GPS, social media groups, and dedicated websites have made finding specific filming spots almost trivially straightforward compared to what it used to require.

 Why Setjetting Attracts Visitors

-That’s what makes setjetting endearing to film fans: stepping into a location from a favorite film or show bridges the gap between fiction and reality.
-It’s similar to visiting historical sites but infused with contemporary cultural significance.
-Setjetters often gain unique insights into the filmmaking process, appreciating the craftsmanship involved in building these worlds.
+That’s what makes setjetting endearing to film fans: stepping into a location from a favorite film or show creates a physical connection between fiction and reality that rewatching a movie on a screen simply cannot replicate.
+It’s similar to visiting historical sites but layered with contemporary cultural meaning.
+Setjetters often come away with genuine appreciation for the filmmaking craft — understanding how ordinary places were transformed into extraordinary fictional worlds.

 Key Locations Around the World